 So, who are Zillennials?

 First things first: they’re not quite as defined as Gen Zs and Millenials.
-That said, we can roughly place Zillenial birthdays sometime between 1993 and 1998.
+That said, we can roughly place Zillennial birthdays sometime between 1993 and 1998.
 That means that as of 2021, the youngest are 23 years old, while the oldest are 28.
 Many are already taking those first steps into the world of work – now largely inhabited by Millenials.
 But they’ve still got one foot in the ironic-humored, digital world of Gen Z. They can relate to both generations, without feeling fully immersed in either.

 Quite simply, yes.
 Whether you choose to view them as pre-eminent Gen Zs or the last of the Millenials, there’s no denying that this cohort has lived through some pretty unique experiences (more on that later).
 But the main reason is that they’ve explicitly said they don’t really relate to either Gen Z or Millenial characteristics.
-Zillennials are literally telling us that they are Zillenials.
+Zillennials are literally telling us that they are Zillennials.

 Not quite digital natives